 - Take more credits per semester

 - Persist to graduation at a higher rate

 - Be more satisfied with their overall college experience

 Students who live in campus housing are close to academic buildings, libraries, and dining facilities.
 Trained, professional Residential Life & Housing staff members are present to provide social & academic programs and help in emergency situations.
 Additionally, living on campus provides access to amenities like internet access, laundry rooms, computer labs, music practice rooms, and study lounges.

 Students are not required to live on campus; however, students are encouraged to live on campus for at least their first year in order to acclimate to the campus and to New York City.
 98% of Barnard First-Year students live on campus and over 90% of students overall.

-Note: Students who choose to live off-campus may be eligible for less Financial Aid than students who choose to live on-campus.
-Additionally, students who live or move off-campus are not guaranteed housing should they later wish to move into campus housing.
-For more information, please visit http://barnard.edu/reslife/housing-options/off-campus.
+Note: Students who choose to live off-campus may be eligible for less financial aid than students who choose to live on-campus.
+Additionally, students who live or move off-campus are not guaranteed assignment should they later wish to apply for campus housing.
+For more information, please visit Off-Campus Housing.